Pauline Gardiner (gymnast)

 Pauline Margrit Gardiner (born 11 October 1945) is a retired artistic gymnast from New Zealand who competed at the 1964 Olympics.

 Career

 She coached at University of California, Berkeley in the 1970s.
 She owned GyMarin Gymnastics Center and Gymnos in Marin County near San Francisco in the 1980s.
-She was a National level coach in Rhythmic Gymnastics, qualifying several competitors for National and Junior National teams in the 1980s.
+She was a National level coach in Rhythmic Gymnastics.
 She was a member of the United States Gymnastic Federation board, representing Rhythmic Gymnastics.
-She worked on the staff at 1984 Olympic Games.